KGov1810/OptionsAnalysis/README.md

 ![image](https://github.com/user-attachments/assets/9b97c31c-8b11-4d6b-892b-f5908a0396ee)

-After configuring this virtual environment, you will open a local terminal and the terminal should be on the root of the project using the virtual environment.
+After configuring this virtual environment, you will open two local terminal and on both terminal you should be on the root of the project using the virtual environment.

 Go on the directory "src" by using (cd src) and launch those commands:

+On one terminal you launch:
 - python manage.py tailwind start

+On another terminal you launch:
 - python manage.py runserver

 ![image](https://github.com/user-attachments/assets/7dc008ef-956a-42a1-b899-2aa392211563)